Arch of Hadrian across Via Appia at S. Maria Capua Vetere (Old)

 Early Christian mosaics from the first baptistery of the church

-Archaeological Museum of Ancient Capua at S. Maria Capua Vetere: Resting Satyr with a panther's skin, a symbol of Dionysus
+Archaeological Museum of Ancient Capua at S. Maria Capua Vetere: young resting satyr with a panther's skin, a symbol of Dionysus

 The finest works of art which were found in the ruins of ancient Capua were moved to the Museum of Campania at (New) Capua or to the Archaeological Museum of Naples or sold abroad.
 In 2002 a very fine statue was found during chance excavations and it was decided to keep it in the small museum of S. Maria Capua Vetere.
 It is one of many Roman copies of a bronze statue attributed to Praxiteles, a IVth century BC Greek sculptor.
-A bronze statue of a resting satyr, but in a different pose, was found at Villa dei Papiri at Herculaneum.
+A bronze statue of a resting satyr, but in a different pose, was found in Herculaneum.

 Amphitheatre of Capua